-The Vancouver campus of UBC is located at the western tip of the Point Grey Peninsula in the city of Vancouver in British Colombia, and it is only a 30 minutes drive from downtown Toronto.
+The Vancouver campus of UBC is located at the western tip of the Point Grey Peninsula in the city of Vancouver in British Columbia, and it is only a 30 minutes drive from downtown Toronto.

 The campus has been located on this site for most of its 100-year history, a location that is the traditional territory of the Musqueam people.

 The Vancouver campus boasts a rich history that spans over a century, and it is known for research and innovation.
 It is home to more than 44,000 undergraduate and nearly 10,000 graduate students.

 In addition, the school has two other facilities for learning, one in the heart of downtown Vancouver at Robson Square and another at the Centre for Digital Media.

 As a top-ranked research university, the Vancouver campus is home to some outstanding facilities including UBC Welcome center, TRIUMF, UBC Library, The Chan Centre for the Performing Arts, Museum of Anthropology, The Beaty Biodiversity Museum, UBC Botanical Garden and Centre for Plant Research, The UBC Farm, Doug Mitchell Thunderbird Sports Centre, and Nitobe Memorial Garden.